nsethblanchard/va_hiking/README.md

 # VaHiking

-Discover places to hike in the great state of Virginia based on the the type of hiking you want to be doing and proximity to your location.
+Welcome to VaHiking!
+An application which helps you discover places to hike in the great state of Virginia based on the the type of hiking you want to be doing and proximity to your location.

 ## Installation